Tandem kayakers in red boats paddle choppy water near small dark blue ship & rocky, vegetated cliffs in Patagonia.

 Arrival & Departure

-The main Patagonia & Chilean Fjords cruise begins in Puerto Montt, Chile (PMC) and ends in Ushuaia, Argentina (USH).
+The 2025-26 southbound Patagonia & Chilean Fjords cruise begins in Puerto Montt, Chile (PMC) and ends in Ushuaia, Argentina (USH).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Plan flights to arrive to Puerto Montt ahead of the 3:00pm embarkation on Day 1 of the itinerary.
 Plan flights to depart Ushuaia no earlier than 12:00pm Noon on disembarkation day.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities